terraform-ibm-modules/terraform-ibm-icd-mysql/solutions/standard/DA-types.md

   - REAL_AS_FLOAT
   - STRICT_ALL_TABLES
   - STRICT_TRANS_TABLES

-wait_timeout

-Description: The number of seconds the server waits for activity on a noninteractive connection before closing it.
-Default: 28800

 - `wait_timeout`: The number of seconds the server waits for activity on a noninteractive connection before closing it. (default: `28800`).